ffizer/ffizer/docs/src/how_to.md

 mkdir 'src/{{ package_name }}`
 ```

-## How to display a message after files'generation ?
+## How to display a message after files' generation?

 in `.ffizer.yaml`